 As for pruning and training, there are plenty of fact sheets on the web that describe the ins and outs of pruning muscadines.
 There are a myriad of ways to train muscadines.
 We have chosen to go with a three wire system with plants about 20′ apart on rows 15′ apart.
 In our system, the cross arms are at 5’6″ which is perhaps a bit shorter than the average Texan but gives kids in the SFA Gardens Educational Program a chance for an easier harvest.
 Vines should be trained to a single trunk to simplify care and culture.

 Insects and diseases have not been a problem but wasp nests can be an issue.
 Snakes often enjoy perching on the branches to grab a bird or two.
+Birds are a problem and could be dealt with by bird netting.
 Deer are a horrific problem for young plants and in our case we are putting a chicken wire tube around the developing plant.
-We don’t like this but this is state property and even though our campus is concealed carry, we can’t take care of the problem the Texas way.
+Wild hogs roam our LaNana creek bottomland and have made a mess.
+However, fencing has helped.
+Keep in mind this is state property and even though our campus is concealed carry, we can’t take care of critters the Texas way.

 I’ll close with a little story here.
 Back in the 1980s, I used to have a peach orchard on Highway 7 near Center, Texas.
 “Creech’s Peaches” sat in a good spot for a roadside market.
 While the 3500 peach trees was the focus, I did have other fruits and I farmed and swapped a few vegetables.
 A dozen persimmons, that many pears, and a small 30-vine single trellis wire muscadine vineyard with 15 varieties planted was just a part of the mix.
 When the muscadine were ripe starting in September, I would eat them every day for about a month, share them with friends and also sell a few hundred lbs. on the Houston market via my broker.
 One year, I picked more than 800 lbs., packed them and set them in the cooler at the peach shed and called my broker who said she’d pick them up the next morning on her way to Houston.
 I kind of forgot about them until a few weeks later I noticed a strong fragrance in the air near the barn.
 When I opened the door to the cooler, I realized that the grapes were still there and the crates rumbling, rocking and rolling.
 It was a fermentation party.
 I called a old timer who ran a famous poultry and hardware supply store in town and told him my problem.
 “That’s no problem, bring them to me.”
 Well, I loaded them up in my truck and he had me back up to a barn across the road.
 A couple of fifty five gallon drums had been cleaned and we’re ready to go.
 There were some friends working a big gunny sack of potatoes into slices.
 The grapes were dumped into the drum, along with the potatoes and some other “important stuff”.
 The drums were covered and kind of sealed.
 For the next few weeks you could smell the store before you got there.
 I got a call a month or so later and was invited to a tasting.
 The wine (?) had been bottled and it was a bronzy muddy mixture and if you let sit, the sediment piled up in the bottom of the bottle.
 That’s the “good stuff” I learned.
 I also learned we needed to share the bottles with friends because our product would go bad pretty quick.
 I was thinking, gee, it’s already kind of bad.
 How bad can it get?
 Still, it was a good evening.
 There weren’t any hallucinations.
 While my knees were a little weak, no jake leg symptoms developed and I left cheerful that the grapes were not wasted.

 The best time to visit the vineyard at the Jimmy Hinds Park would be mid-September to near frost.
-We don’t have a plan to market the fruit.
 We intend to share it with our visitors, school age kids, faculty and staff.
 Come and visit!